Ken104-web/movie-challenge/README.md

 5. Click on a movie in the list to view its details.
 6. Click on the "Buy Ticket" button to buy a ticket (if available).

+## Alternatively

+ you can click the link on the right side under the `about` section part

 ## API Server

 This application relies on a server to provide movie data.
 The server should respond to the following endpoints: